 The nature and details of all aspects of assessment for each course, including details of formative or summative assessment tasks, are clearly described in the course program and on the CASA Flight test form.

 Assessment are timetabled to take account of other demands on a student’s time (e.g. Other assessments, Flight training schedules, and ground school workloads), wherever reasonably possible.

 Adequate arrangements are in place for students with special needs to ensure transparency, fairness and equity.

 Formative assessment (e.g.: Specific Ground School Subject assessment – Meteorology, & Flight training CBT assessments) is used to provide constructive feedback and an opportunity for students to receive support and advice before summative assessment e.g. The CASA Ground Theory Exams.

 Remedial assessments, where required, is timed to allow students an adequate opportunity to receive academic and flight remedial support.

-Where assessment requires the submission of an assessment, students are given reasonable time in which to attempt and submit the assessment (e.g. Take into account the practical or technical difficulties that students might encounter, such as equipment failure, temporary unavailability of materials and reference texts on the Blackboard system, weather, and illness).
+Where assessment requires the submission of an assessment, students are given reasonable time in which to attempt and submit the assessment (e.g. Take into account the practical or technical difficulties that students might encounter, such as equipment failure, temporary unavailability of materials and reference texts on Becker’s Online Learning, weather, and illness).